Richi409/personal_Vault/workloads/openldap.md

     - Omit OpenLDAP Server Configuration? $\Rightarrow$ **NO**
     - DNS domain Name? $\Rightarrow$ **\<your-domain\>.\<root-domain\>**
     - Admin Password? $\Rightarrow$ provide a admin password
+        - do not use any special characters if you plan to use `phpldapadmin`
     - Remove Database when purging slapd? $\Rightarrow$ **YES**
     - Move Old Database? $\Rightarrow$ **YES**
 - verify the used schemas